 In the Catholic Church, infants are baptized to welcome them into our Catholic faith and to free them from the original sin they were born with.
 We are happy to welcome your child into our faith.

 The Sacrament of Baptism is celebrated on the second and fourth Sundays of each month.
-We invite the families to attend the 11 AM Mass; with the baptism following the mass at 12:30 PM.
+We invite the families to attend the 10:30 AM Mass with the baptism following at 12 PM at St. Celestine Church.

 Arrangements must be made in advance by calling Ruthanne Swiatkowski at 708–453–2555 or email@example.com to set up the Baptism and to register for the Baptismal Class.

 A Baptismal Preparation Class is required for all who would like their infants baptized.
 The class is for those having children baptized who are infants through age 5.
 These classes are held on a Thursday of every other month at 7 PM.
 If you are interested in Baptism for older children or for adults, please call the Pastoral Center to discuss your options.

 There are Church requirements for Roman Catholic Godparents.